-The hospital is exposed to equity price risk through its investments in listed shares and managed investment schemes.
+The hospital is exposed to equity price risk through its investments in managed investment schemes.
 Such investments are allocated and traded to match the hospital's investment objectives.

 The hospital's sensitivity to equity price risk is set out below.